Roushil/Game-OChat/README.md

 # Game-OChat

-A realtime Chatting App that uses Firebase for its authentication and storage It consists of:
+A realtime Chatting App that uses Firebase for its authentication and storage.
+- It consists of:
 1. Registrating new User
 2. Logging in
 3. Messages History